DATA-DOG/fastroute/README.md

 - Method not found handler.
 - Fixed path or trailing slash redirects.
 Based on your chosen route layout.
 - Options or **CORS**.
-- It is also a good place to chain **http.Handler** with some middleware, like request timing, logging and so on..

 ### Trailing slash or fixed path redirects